binhetech/CyHunspell/README.md

 ### hunspell
 If you don't have hunspell installed the library will download and build it for you.

-If you want to use ubuntu's 1.6 installation use the following before installing:
+If you want to use ubuntu's 1.6 installation on ubuntu distributions use the following before installing:

     sudo apt-get install libhunspell-1.6-0 libhunspell-dev

 This is a faster install than the built-in download and compile.

+Older versions of debian may only have 1.3.0 available, which you can install with

+    sudo apt-get install libhunspell-1.3-0 libhunspell-dev

 ## Features
 Spell checking & spell suggestions